Dicalcium Phosphate

 Yes, all of the excipients are safe for human or animal consumption.
 There are some precautions that should be taken when handling them and there are some people that might have intolerances to some of them.
 Information on this can be found in the products MSDS and Intolerance Data Sheet.
 This can be found in this section for every excipient.

-Yes, it does not matter what age, size or sex the person is consuming the products.
+Yes, it does not matter what age, size or sex the person consuming the products is.
 It is, however, important to check the intolerance data.

 Yes.
 CoA stands for Certificate of Analysis this is also known some times as an MSDS (Material Safety Data Sheet) all of the information contained in a CoA is inside the MSDS for every LFA product which is emailed to you after purchase.